This page is provided to support Practicing members in the following ways;

 ICBC requires vendors carry $5,000,000 ($5M "M" for million) per/loss/year limit, for Professional Liability (E&O) Coverage.
 Kinesiologists employed and providing services under an employer's vendor number (ie: an employee or subcontractor) must carry a minimum of $2M in coverage, unless the vendor is found to not carry $5M in coverage, then kinesiologist must carry the $5M coverage limit, This protects ICBC by ensuring that either the vendor or kinesiologist carries a minimum $5M coverage limit.

-If you are or plan to work onsite in a private or public clinic, you should confirm with the employer what level (coverage limit(s)) the employer requires for professional liability (E&O) Insurance and Commercial General Liability (CGL) insurance (if required) to ensure you purchase the correct level(s) of coverage(s) to meet your practice needs.
+If you are or plan to work onsite in a private or public clinic, you should confirm with the employer what level (coverage limit(s)) the employer requires for professional liability (E&O) Insurance and Commercial General Liability (CGL) insurance to ensure you purchase the correct level(s) of coverage(s) to meet your practice needs.

 If you are or plan to work in the community setting (public recreation centres and/or a combination of private clinic and public spaces), you will more than likely require a minimum of $5M (per loss/per year) coverage limit, along with matching coverage for CGL insurance.
 It has become standard risk management policy for most cities, districts and municipalities to require all persons or entities utilizing their facilities or public spaces for business or professional purposes to carry high levels of insurance to reduce the local government's exposure to loss, should something negative and unforeseen happens with, or to, a client while receiving your services in or on public facilities/property.